vegaprotocol/documentation/docs/concepts/vega-protocol.md

 Tokenholders can propose markets, which then need to be voted on by other tokenholders.
 If the market proposal gets a majority of tokeholder support, then it will be enacted.

 :::info
-A liquidity commitment is required when proposing a market.
-The public key proposing the market will need to have deposited enough of the market's settlement collateral to fulfil their liquidity commitment.
+A liquidity commitment is optional when proposing a market, but a market will not enter into continuous trading until its liquidity needs are met.
 :::

 !
 What you need to propose a new market: